mobilizejs/mobilize.js/docs/manual/source/integrations/wordpress.rst

 If you want to edit mobile theme for your site.

-* Go to plug-in editor
+* Go to Wordpress dashboard -> Plug-ins -> Editor.

 * Choose Mobilize.js for Wordpress